 The Jaman Mural Village is a beautiful spot in Jeonju that is situated directly across the cobbled street from Omokdae.
 If you have spent any amount of time travelling through South Korea, chances are that you will have encountered several of these mural villages during your adventures.

-The murals of Jaman village transcend up the sides of houses and restaurants, down alleyways, and across storefronts.
-The brightly coloured art pieces display scenes from beloved anime movies such as Spirited Away and My Neighbour Totoro.
+Entire alleyways are covered from top to bottom with murals.
+They display scenes from beloved anime movies such as Spirited Away and My Neighbour Totoro.
 When you are done exploring and taking photos, enjoy a sweet iced coffee in one of the adorable cafes nearby.

 Visit the Omokdae Shrine

 At the limits of Jeonju’s hanok village, you will be met with a steep hill, at the top of which awaits the Omokdae Shrine.
 The shrine is free to enter and offers beautiful 360-degree views of the city below.
 This is the place where General Yi Seong-Hye celebrated his victory over Japanese invaders.

-Marvel at the Pungnammun Gate Illuminations
+Marvel at the Pungnammun Gate illuminations

 Once upon a time, the city of Jeonju was surrounded by colourful gates.
 Today, the only one that remains is the Pungnammun gate.

 Wansan park is one pleasant spot close to the Nambu night market.
 Equally charming is the nearby Deokjin Park which boasts a tranquil lake, lotus plants, and musical water fountains.
 Both are particularly lovely during the cherry blossom season in spring.

 Most of the tourists that travel to Jeonju spend the majority of their time in the hanok village area of the city.
 If you wish to venture off the beaten path, you can explore the southern part of the city and some of the temples and historical sites that await there.

-Continuing along Dongseohak-dong road, you can also stop by the three-tiered Chunggyeongsa Temple, a shrine built for Yi Jeong-ran who defended Jeonju against an attack from the Japanese in 1592.
+Continuing along Dongseohak-dong road, you can also stop by the three-tiered Chunggyeongsa Temple.
+This is a shrine built for Yi Jeong-ran who defended Jeonju against an attack from the Japanese in 1592.

 Where to Stay in Jeonju

-How to Get to Jeonju from Seoul
+How to Get to Jeonju

-The major attractions are just a ten-minute bus or cab ride from Jeonju intercity and express stations (either take the 1000 bus and get off at “Hanok Maeul” or take a cab asking for the same.
+The major attractions are just a ten-minute bus or cab ride from Jeonju intercity and express stations.
+You can either take the 1000 bus and get off at “Hanok Maeul” or take a cab asking for the same.

-Travelling to Jeonju by Train from Seoul
+Travelling to Jeonju by train from Seoul

-Just arrive at the station a few hours before your intended departure).
+Just arrive at the station a few hours before your intended departure.
 The only exception to this is travelling during popular public holidays and events (Chuseok for example).
 Tickets can also be purchased online using Korail.

-Travelling to Jeonju by Bus from Seoul
+Travelling to Jeonju by bus from Seoul